 If the condition remains undetected and continues long term the elevated blood glucose levels may result in:

-There is a growing body of evidence that modifiable lifestyle factors including diet, physical activity, stress management, weight management and smoking cessation are the most important factors for preventing type 2 diabetes Mellitus and cardiometabolic disease..
-When these factors are not addressed as part of a healthy lifestyle, the body becomes systemically inflamed, and this inflammatory state becomes the primary driver for the development and progression of Type 2 Diabetes Mellitusand is one of the key factors in the development of cardiometabolic disease.
+A growing body of evidence shows that not only can you prevent diabetes naturally, but that modifiable lifestyle factors including diet, physical activity, stress management, weight management and smoking cessation are the most important factors preventing type 2 diabetes.
+When these factors are not addressed as part of a healthy lifestyle, the body becomes systemically inflamed, and this inflammatory state becomes the primary driver for the development and progression of type 2 diabetes mellitus.

 There isn’t one single cause of eczema but a range of potential contributing factors that are unique to each person.
 These include:

 Research has found people with the ‘atopic triad’ have a defective barrier of the skin and upper and lower respiratory tracts.